-Our U.S. Regions, U.S. Federal and Canada segments offer energy efficiency products and services which include the design, engineering, and installation of equipment and other measures to improve the efficiency and control the operation of a facility's energy infrastructure, renewable energy solutions, and services and the development and construction of small-scale plants that we own or develop for customers that produce electricity, gas, heat, or cooling from renewable sources of energy and O&M services.
+Our U.S. Regions, U.S. Federal, Canada, and Europe segments offer energy efficiency products and services which include the design, engineering, and installation of equipment and other measures to improve the efficiency and control the operation of a facility's energy infrastructure, renewable energy solutions, and services and the development and construction of small-scale plants that we own or develop for customers that produce electricity, gas, heat, or cooling from renewable sources of energy and O&M services.

-Our Alternative Fuels segment sells electricity and processed RNG derived from biomethane from small-scale plants that we own and operate, and provides O&M services for customer owned small-scale RNG plants.
+Our Alternative Fuels segment sells electricity and processed RNG derived from biomethane from small-scale plants that we own and operate and provides O&M services for customer owned small-scale RNG plants.

-The "All Other" category offers enterprise energy management services, consulting services, energy efficiency products and services outside of the U.S. and Canada, and the sale of solar PV energy products and systems which we refer to as integrated-PV.
+The "All Other" category offers consulting services and the sale of solar PV energy products and systems which we refer to as integrated-PV.